fosa-framework/fosa-php/README.md

 }
 ```

-Then, now we are going to create the view `fosa-template`.
+Then, now we are going to create the view `fosa`.

 ### Templates

 View in Fosa Framework is located at `templates`.
 Templates are renderer by a class named `Template`, the class provides too some methods that will be usable in the template file.
-To create a new template, we are going to create a file named `fosa-template.template.php` :
+To create a new template, we are going to create a file named `fosa.template.php` :

 ```php
 echo $data['message'];